cekage/wallindle/README.md

 # Running Wallindle
 ## Building binary

-- You need a "arm-linux-gnueabi-gcc" compiler.
+- You need a "arm-linux-gnueabi" compiler.
 You can easily find one in your linux distro repository.

 If you are a "Gentoo Linux" user I strongly recommend you builduing your own